INDUSTORY KNOWLEGE

 What is the best way to clean stains on 150D Polyester gabardine fabric?

-Cleaning stains on 150D Polyester Gabardine Fabric requires a gentle and methodical approach to avoid damaging the fabric's appearance.
+150D Polyester Gabardine Fabric requires a gentle and methodical approach to avoid damaging the fabric's appearance.
 Here are steps to clean common stains on Polyester Gabardine:

 Materials You'll Need: